denniszielke/adventure-day-agent/README.md

 }'
 ```

-## Test API for Phase 1
+## Inner Loop and local testing

-Go to directory src-agents/phase1
+Go to directory src-agents/phase1 (for other phases, pick the correct folder) in bash.

 Start up the agent api
 ```